wikimedia/articlequality/README.md

 ### Retraining the models

-To retrain a model, run `make -B MODEL` i.e `make -B models/wikidatawiki.item_quality.gradient_boosting.model`.
+To retrain a model, run `make -B MODEL` e.g. `make -B wikidatawiki_models`.
+This will redownload the labels, re-extract the features from the revisions, and then retrain and rescore the model.

 If a model file exists already in the models folder you might get an already up-to-date log.